-- I. uttering a threat to inflict serious bodily harm on another person - 2. possessing alcohol or illegal drugs - 3. being under the influence of alcohol or illegal drugs - 4. swearing at a teacher or at another person in a position of authority - 5. committing an act of vandalism that causes extensive damage to school or Board property or to property located on school/Board premises - 6. bullying or cyberbullying - 7. habitual neglect of duty (with Superintendent of Education approval only) - 8. opposition to authority - 9. any act considered by the principal to be injurious to the moral tone of the school - 10. any act considered by the principal to be injurious to the physical or mental well-being of members of the school community, and/or - 11. any act considered by the principal to be contrary to the Board or school code of conduct
+- uttering a threat to inflict serious bodily harm on another person - possessing alcohol or illegal drugs 2. - being under the influence of alcohol or illegal drugs 3. - swearing at a teacher or at another person in a position of authority 4. - committing an act of vandalism that causes extensive damage to school or Board property or to property located on school/Board premises - bullying or cyberbullying 6. - 7. habitual neglect of duty (with Superintendent of Education approval only) - 8. opposition to authority - any act considered by the principal to be injurious to the moral tone of the - 10. any act considered by the principal to be injurious to the physical or mental well-being of members of the school community, and/or - II. any act considered by the principal to be contrary to the Board or school code of conduct.